Was Mohammed more of a psychopath or a narcissist? It’s a tricky one isn’t it? Both views have their proponents.

-On the other hand you only have to dip into the Sira (biographies) and Hadiths to be sickened by the casual cruelty of Mohammed and his companions.
+On the other hand you only have to dip into the Sira (biographies) and Hadiths (traditions) to be sickened by the casual cruelty of Mohammed and his companions.
 However we have learned to be polite about anything to do with the religion of peace because we all know that death threats, and sometimes deaths, are to be expected when telling the truth about Islam.
 And why not?
-That section of the Muslim community who indulge in these things are only following the example of Mohammed, the “perfect man”.
+That section of the Muslim community who engage in these things are only following the example of Mohammed, the “perfect man”.

 A fine analysis, which agrees with that suggested in Ali Sina’s “Understanding Mohammed and Muslims” and “The Allah Delusion” by Sujit Das, two great reads.